thndrbrrr/pragnastic/docs/README-server-freebsd.md

 ### Backup volumes

-Similar to the data diska above, we create a new partition table on the each backup disk with a GUID partition table and add a partition of type `freebsd-zfs`:
+Similar to the data disk above, we create a new partition table on each backup disk with a GUID partition table and add a partition of type `freebsd-zfs`:

 ```sh
 gpart destroy -F daX